-The Trust is a unit investment trust designated Smart Trust, Diversified Income and Growth Trust, Series 4.
-The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of common stock of closed-end investment companies.
-The Sponsor cannot assure that the Trust will achieve this objective.
+The Trust is a unit investment trust designated Smart Trust, Closed-End Fund Advisors Select BDC Trust, Series 1.
+The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with total return potential through a combination of current income and capital appreciation through investment in an unmanaged, diversified portfolio of common stock of closed-end investment companies that have elected to be treated as business development companies ("BDCs").
+The portfolio was selected by Closed-End Fund Advisors, Inc. The Sponsor cannot assure that the Trust will achieve its objective.
 The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).